unkwntech/CornacopiaOfLunacy/Development Stuff/VSCode/AddVSCodeContextMenu.md

 > :warning: **Importing .reg files without understanding their contents is incredibly dangerous.**

+To use these files simply download whichever is appropriate and then run the file.

 [With Administrator Privileges / For All Users](vscodecontextmenu_allusers.reg)

 [Without Administrator Privileges / For only Current User](vscodecontextmenu_currentuser.reg)